DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/HeaderFilter/description.md

 A header filter allows a user to filter field values by including or excluding them from the applied filter.
 Click a header filter icon in the field chooser or on the field panel to open a popup menu that displays all unique field values.

-Use the following options to configure the header filter:
+Use the following properties to configure the header filter:

 - [allowSearch](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/headerFilter/#allowSearch)
 Enables a user to search through field values.